flashift/flashift-docs/docs/Endpoints/get-exchange-info.md

         'exchange_id': 'FixedFloat_floating_XXXX'  # Replace with the actual exchange_id
     }

-    # Define the headers, including the API key
+    # Define the headers, including the API key and Accept header
     headers = {
-        'X-API-Key': '{{apiKey}}'  # Replace with your actual API key }
+        'Authorization': '{{apiKey}}',  # Replace with your actual API key 'Accept': 'application/json'  # Ensure the correct content type is set }

     # Send the GET request with parameters and headers